aliftype/reem-kufi/README.md

 ![Sample](documentation/sample.png)
-Reem Kufi is a Fatimid-style decorative [Kufic] [1] typeface as seen in the historical mosques of Cairo, and is largely is based on the Kufic designs of the late master of Arabic calligraphy [Mohammed Abdul Qadir] [2] who revived this art in the 20th century and formalised its rules.
+Reem Kufi is a Fatimid-style decorative [Kufic] [1] typeface as seen in the historical mosques of Cairo, and is largely based on the Kufic designs of the late master of Arabic calligraphy [Mohammed Abdul Qadir] [2] who revived this art in the 20th century and formalised its rules.